MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-custom-rules-firewall.md

 ---
 title: Manage custom rules for firewall policies in Microsoft Defender for Business
 description: Custom rules provide exceptions to firewall policies.
-You can use custom rules to block or allow specific connections in Defender for Business search.appverid: MET150
+You can use custom rules to block or allow specific connections in Defender for Business. search.appverid: MET150
 author: denisebmsft
 ms.author: deniseb